PubInv/freespireco/README.md

 More disease conditions require therapeutic oxygen than mechanical ventilation.
-Designs which enable firms to provide safe, effective, affordable oxygen concentrators ubiquitously across the world would be enormously beneficial.
+Designs which enable firms to provide safe, effective, affordable oxygen concentrators ubiquitously across the world would be enormously beneficial.[Public Invention](https://www.pubinv.org/) has begun a free-libre opens source oxygen concentrator called [the Ox](https://github.com/PubInv/Ox)

 The Sense Module (such as the VentMon) needed for ventilators is very similar to the sensing needed internally to control a pressure-swing